plogs/jsgoti/content/posts/Pete-Buttigieg-explains-DEI-to-regular-folks.md

   inclusion), can also be taken to extremes, which may be even worse.
   Exclusion is doing a bad thing for bad reasons;
-  over-<em>including</em> is doing a bad thing for good reasons, thus blinding ourselves to the harm being done behind the patina of moral good.
+  over-<em>including</em> is doing a bad thing for good reasons, thus blinding ourselves to the harm being done under the guise of moral good.

   For example, as previously mentioned, we don't want to force Asians to be included in the NBA just because Asians are proportionally